-The Directors are responsible for preparing the Directors' Report and the financial statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the Directors' Report and the consolidated financial statements in accordance with applicable law and regulations.

-The Companies (Guernsey) Law, 2008 (as amended) requires the directors to prepare financial statements for each financial year.
-Under that law the directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (IFRSs') as adopted by the EU and applicable law.
+The Companies (Guernsey) Law, 2008 (as amended) requires the directors to prepare consolidated financial statements for each financial year.
+Under that law the directors have elected to prepare the consolidated financial statements in accordance with International Financial Reporting Standards (IFRSs') as adopted by the EU and applicable law.

-Under Companies (Guernsey) Law, 2008 (as amended), the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss for that period.
-In preparing these financial statements, the directors are required to:
+Under Companies (Guernsey) Law, 2008 (as amended), the directors must not approve the consolidated financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and of the profit or loss for that period.
+In preparing these consolidated financial statements, the directors are required to:

-- Select suitable accounting policies and apply them consistently; - Make judgements and estimates that are reasonable and prudent; - State whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - Prepare the financial statements on a going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- Select suitable accounting policies and apply them consistently; - Make judgements and estimates that are reasonable and prudent; - State whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the consolidated financial statements; and - Prepare the consolidated financial statements on a going concern basis unless it is inappropriate to presume that the Group will continue in business.

-The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Companies (Guernsey) Law, 2008 (as amended).
-They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group 's transactions and disclose with reasonable accuracy at any time the financial position of the Group and enable them to ensure that the consolidated financial statements comply with the Companies (Guernsey) Law, 2008 (as amended).
+They are also responsible for safeguarding the assets of the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-They are further responsible for ensuring that the Directors' Report and other information included in the Annual Report and Financial Statements is prepared in accordance with applicable law in Guernsey.
+They are further responsible for ensuring that the Directors' Report and other information included in the Annual Report and Consolidated financial statements is prepared in accordance with applicable law in Guernsey.